RafaelReyesCarmona/TinyTrackGPS/README.md

   * `Ref` was at _(30S 341554 4194119)_ location exactly.
   * `TinyGPS` was located at _(30S 341556 4194126)_, 7m error.
   * `GPS device` reported _(30S 341553 4194111)_, 8m error.

+The upgraded NMEA 8 GPS module have concurrent reception of up to 3 GNSS (GPS, Galileo, GLONASS, BeiDou),recognize multiple constellations simultaneously and provide outstanding positioning accuracy in scenarios where urban canyon or weak signals are involved.
+For even better and faster positioning improvement.
+For more informatios see [ublox M8 series product page,](https://www.u-blox.com/en/product/neo-m8-series) and [DataSheet.](https://www.u-blox.com/sites/default/files/NEO-M8-FW3_DataSheet_UBX-15031086.pdf)

 ## Draw track on map